 Q & A - Learner Guide

 For those who want to train whilst in employment, Easton and Otley College offer a wide range of apprenticeships to choose from.
-With an apprenticeship you'll learn both in the workplace and at college, building up the skills and knowledge while gaining qualifications and earning money at the same time.
+With an apprenticeship you'll learn both in the workplace and at college, building up the skills, knowledge and behaviours while gaining qualifications and earning money at the same time.

 Easton and Otley College is committed to providing all apprentices with a consistently high level of support throughout their learning programme to help them achieve their full potential.